 - Presenting your work to others

-Finally, If you have any further questions please feel free to leave a comment below and connect with me.
+Finally, If you have comments, feedback, or further questions please leave a note below and connect with me.

 All the best in your job hunting, I am sure you will do great 🌟